How can assessment of student learning benefit Shepherd University?

 What will be done with the assessment results?

-The results of assessment at large are housed in the Center for Teaching and Learning (Scarborough Library 152).
-The results of assessment in the academic major at Shepherd are housed in the appropriate academic department.
+The results of assessment at large are housed in the WEAVE database.
 If the results of assessment show that program goals are not being met, the appropriate faculty will use this feedback to make program revisions that will lead to better attainment of program goals.
-As Astin also states, “Proper utilization of assessment data has one primary objective: to stimulate actions that will ultimately enhance the [students’] talent development process.”

 What administrative structure has been created to manage mandated assessment activity?

 Shepherd administrators believe that the implementation of a successful assessment program is of great importance.
 Many departments and units have appointed assessment facilitators who help to coordinate assessment at the unit or department level.
-A campus-wide Assessment Task Force, comprised of representatives from administration, academic support units, and departments reviews the campus assessment plans each year and acts as a resource for program assessment.
+A campus-wide Assessment Task Force, comprised of representatives from administration, academic support units, and departments acts as a resource for program assessment.